Overseas pensions: pension transfers

 What to report to HMRC

-You need to tell HMRC about any pension transfers from your scheme within 90 days if the scheme member either:
+You’ll need to tell HMRC about any pension transfers from your scheme within 90 days if:

 You need to tell HMRC whether or not the overseas transfer charge applies.
 You can use form APSS253 to do this.
 If the overseas transfer charge needs to be paid, once you report it, HMRC will tell you how to pay the tax.